SERVICES & MISSION.

 We work with many emergency services organizations across the region.
 We will respond outside our normal service area in response to a mutual-aid request from any of these groups.

 The Mountaineer Area Rescue Group and ASRC have neither the equipment nor the intent to replace any of the services of established rescue squads, fire departments, or law enforcement agencies.
-We provide specialized management and technical services in the outdoors, especially in rugged terrain.
+We are available to support those agencies by providing specialized management and technical services in the outdoors, especially in rugged terrain.
 We consider our mission finished when the lost person or accident victim reaches a normally accessible area (i.e., a road).

 We will assist law enforcement agencies with certain tasks, such as collection of evidence or search and recovery of crime victims in wilderness areas.
 However, we will not be involved in any pursuit or apprehension of criminals nor participate in any high-risk or “tactical” searches involving fugitive recovery.